Ash7119/2025-Formula-1-Season-Top-3-Drivers-Analysis/README.md

 - Race Analysis

 ## Data
-The data is pulled from the FASTF1 api.
+The data is pulled from the FastF1 api.

 Link: https://docs.fastf1.dev/index.html

 ## Libraries used:
--
+- FastF1
--
+- Streamlit
--
+- Plotly
--
+- Matplotlib
 -